 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

-The airline may not need to compensate you if they can provide transportation to your destination, close to the original schedule.
-Even if you arrive shortly after the scheduled time, you might not be eligible for flight cancellation compensation.
+The airline might not be required to compensate you if they can provide transportation to your destination, close to the original schedule.
+Even if you arrive shortly after the scheduled time, you might not be entitled to flight cancellation compensation.

 How to Claim Compensation from Chair Airlines

-It’s essential to know how to claim the compensation you’re entitled to under EU Regulation 261/2004.
+It’s essential to know the process of claiming the compensation you’re eligible for under EU Regulation 261/2004.
 Here’s what you need to do:

 - Let our experts help you.
-Once you submit the form, our team will take over.
-We are well-versed in the EU laws comprehensively and will do our best to secure your compensation.
-You only incur a fee if we win your case.
+Once you submit the form, our team will manage the process.
+We know the EU laws well and will make every effort to secure your compensation.
+You only pay us if we win your case.

-Don’t forget that it is your right as a passenger to claim compensation for a cancelled or delayed flight.
-No matter whether your flight was delayed because of operational reasons or technical issues, if it was not caused by extraordinary circumstances such as severe weather or air traffic control decisions, you have a right to compensation.
+Remember that it is your right as a passenger to claim compensation for a delayed or cancelled flight.
+Regardless of whether your flight was delayed as a result of operational issues or technical difficulties, if it was not caused by extraordinary circumstances including inclement weather or air traffic control decisions, you are entitled to compensation.

 Which Chair Airlines Flights are Covered by EU261?